wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

    .. tab:: Quad Detection

       .. image:: images/detected_quads.png
+         :alt: Image with quadrilateral areas identified and marked

       * Fit a quadrilateral to each clump
          * Identify likely "corner" candidates by pixels which are outliers in both dimensions.